cuba-platform/ldap-addon/README.md

 * *Description*: a short description of the default rule.
 * *Terminal rule*: if checked, then other rules cannot be applied, if the default rule was used.
-* *Access group*: defines an access group to be assigned to a user, if the default rule is applied.
+* *Access group*: an access group to be assigned to a user, if the default rule is applied.
 * *Override existing access group*: if checked, then an access group that was previously assigned to a user is removed and the group specified in the 'Access group' field is used instead.
 * *Override existing roles*: if checked, then all roles that were previously assigned to a user are removed and the ones specified in the 'Roles' section are used instead.

-The 'Roles' table allows creating a set of roles, which are assigned to a user, if the default rule is used.
+The *Roles* table allows creating a set of roles, which are assigned to a user, if the default rule is used.

 ### Simple Rule

-Simple rules allow granting access rights (by assigning an access group and CUBA roles) to users, if particular conditions are met.
+Simple rules allow granting access rights (by assigning an access group and roles) to users, if particular conditions are met.
-To create a simple rule, select the 'Create simple rule' option from the menu of the 'Create matching rule' button.
+To create a simple rule, select the *Create simple rule* option from the menu of the *Create matching rule* button.
-All fields and settings present in Simple Matching Rule Editor are described in the section below.

 #### Simple Matching Rule Editor

 ![Simple Rule Editor](img/simple-rule-editor.png)

-Simple Matching Rule Editor comprises settings and tables for configuring a simple matching rule:
+*Simple Matching Rule Editor* comprises settings and tables for configuring simple matching rules:

 1. __General details and settings__.
 The fields are similar to the ones described in [Default Matching Rule Editor](#default-matching-rule-editor).
 2. __Conditions__.
 The section enables to add conditions, which have to be met for successful rule application.
-Clicking the 'Create' button opens Simple Rule Condition Editor.
+Clicking the *Create* button opens Simple Rule Condition Editor.

 ![Simple Rule Condition Editor](img/simple-rule-condition-editor.png)